Bumps in the night…

 Searching for an even better way to help save the planet, we put our wave processing technology at the heart of a custom wave forecasting system supporting clean wind power for the Commonwealth of Virginia.
 This completely re-invented the traditional approach to wave forecasting with a new and totally innovative approach for data assimilation, which uses local measurements to correct modeling errors through the individual sea and swell wave systems.
 The result is a stunningly accurate short-term forecast to aid in critical decision making for safer and more efficient operations.
 We are proud to be working with the Commonwealth of Virginia for a greener future to be possible.

 Dr. Jeffrey L. Hanson is an established expert in the fields of air-sea interaction and ocean waves with 35 years of experience.
 His research has led to the development of automated ocean wave analysis techniques which are used in the world’s leading wave forecast modeling systems and in various capacities worldwide to ensure safe and efficient offshore operations.
 Recently Dr. Hanson has focused on the development of offshore wind energy and has developed an innovative new wave forecasting technology currently in use by the Commonwealth of Virginia for offshore wind energy planning.
 He has a PhD in Physical Oceanography from Johns Hopkins University and has held research scientist positions at Johns Hopkins Applied Physics Laboratory and the US Army Corps of Engineers Field Research Facility in Duck, NC.
-He is presently co-owner/Chief Scientist of AcuSea LLC and owner/CEO of WaveForce Technologies LLC.
+He is presently co-owner/CEO of WaveForce Technologies LLC.

 Dr. Brian Blanton is a physical oceanographer with extensive experience in forecasting and prediction in the coastal ocean.
 As a senior scientist at a research computing institute in North Carolina, his research focuses on storm surge and tide dynamics, interaction of storm surge and coastal river flooding, and the impacts of climate change and sea level rise on coastal hazards and risks.
 He has led large projects for FEMA-funded coastal flood insurance studies, where the primary computational engine is the storm surge, tide, and wind-wave model ADCIRC/SWAN.
-His expertise includes forecasting of coastal water levels and waves, model verification and validation, scientific programming, and high-performance computing He earned a PhD in Marine Sciences (physical oceanography) in 2003 from The University of North Carolina at Chapel Hill, and is a Chief Scientist at AcuSea LLC and at WaveForce Technologies LLC.
+His expertise includes forecasting of coastal water levels and waves, model verification and validation, scientific programming, and high-performance computing He earned a PhD in Marine Sciences (physical oceanography) in 2003 from The University of North Carolina at Chapel Hill, and is a Chief Scientist at WaveForce Technologies LLC.